What is Reverse delay?

 Reverse delay, my day goes on reverse delay

 The song is typical of Taken by Cars, an electro-rock band whose music expresses a youthful, contemporary outlook.
-This is Our City‘s music video, in contrast, features a historic, conservative vibe: it was shot in the old Manila district of Intramuros, and the band performs wearing traditional Filipiniana attire.
+Its music video, in contrast, features a historic, conservative vibe: it was shot in the old Manila district of Intramuros, and the band performs wearing traditional Filipiniana attire.

-Such a contrast between sight and sound, and all the themes that both the music and the video touch upon—modernity and history, individual and collective identities, the local in relation to the global—is a good representation of the ideas that this blog explores and espouses.
+From this contrast between sight and sound, I perceive conflicting themes: modernity and history, individual and collective identities, the local in relation to the global.
+This is representative of the kind of thinking that films and other cultural products evoke in me, and it is a good preview of the perspective that this blog explores and espouses.